aws/s2n-tls/tests/sidetrail/DEBUGGING.md

 ```

 The list above is the list of functions for which SMACK does not have a model.
-In some cases, this is expected and benign --- you can find a list of `allowed_undefined` functions in https://github.com/awslabs/s2n/blob/master/tests/sidetrail/count_success.pl#L33.
+In some cases, this is expected and benign --- you can find a list of `allowed_undefined` functions [here](https://github.com/awslabs/s2n/blob/master/tests/sidetrail/count_success.pl#L33).
 If there are any functions in the warning that are not in that list, then one of three things needs to happen.

 1. The new function does not need a timing stub, and should be added to the list of `allowed_undefined`.